Rowan’s Mayra Arroyo Uplifts Students, Others in ‘Blessed’ Journey

 Lessons Learned

 Arroyo said serving on the school board (2002-2008) prepared her for city council (2008-2012).
-In was, she said she found working with city officials easier than her school board members.
+She said she found working with city officials easier than working with her school board members.

 “But my term in council was definitely a different experience than I had on the school board.
 The council members that I serve with, the one thing that I really appreciated was that we always agreed to disagree and remain respectful to each other regardless of what we believed in and how we voted.
 I really appreciated that because you didn’t get that or I didn’t get that when I was on the school board,” she said.

-Arroyo started her career in the education field when she was hired as an academic adviser at Cumberland County College in in 2002.
+Arroyo started her career in the education field when she was hired as an academic advisor at Cumberland County College in in 2002.
 She would move on to Rowan in 2006.

 “I love my job at Rowan,” Arroyo said.
 “I really love working with students.
 I’ve been blessed that I’ve had opportunities within Rowan to work in different offices and really learn about the different programs.
 The most interesting thing is working with students and making that connection with them and making sure and helping them and leading them to be successful, and making them believe in themselves.